sahani-deriv/flutter_3_migration_docs/dart_3_things.md

 The first approach is not ideal as it relies on the position of values in a list, which can be error-prone and hard to maintain.
 Similarly, the second approach of creating a separate class for just two values can be overly verbose and unnecessary.With the introduction of `records` in Dart 3, a more concise and safer solution is available.

+We can used `named records` to get the same result as above:

 ```dart

 ({String name, int age}) userInfo(Map<String, dynamic> json) {